Chronic and frequent diarrhea can make anyone’s life miserable.

 Either way, its main symptom—chronic watery diarrhea—can be tough to deal with.
 Both lymphocytic and collagenous colitis share this symptom, as well as risk factors and treatments.

-While there is no cure, prescription medications such as budesonide and over-the-counter antidiarrheals like Pepto-Bismol can help ease symptoms.
+While there is no cure, prescription medications and over-the-counter antidiarrheals like Pepto-Bismol can help ease symptoms.

 Natural supplements including probiotics and boswellia serrata extract may also resolve diarrhea, though more research is needed.

-Overall, the most effective way to manage microscopic colitis is through diet and lifestyle.
+Overall, the most effective way to manage microscopic colitis is through personalzied diet and lifestyle changes.

 Eat foods that are easy on the digestion, including low-fat and low-fiber options.
 Avoid fried, fatty and sugary foods, as well as caffeine and alcohol.